 2. Reduced Reliability

 Due to duplicates and fragments, the Registry is larger than it should be.
-This increased size means the possibility of programs not being able to access their Registry entries is greater.
-Hence, programs will stop unexpectedly and you will lose unsaved data as a result.
+This increased size means the possibility of programs being unable to access their Registry entries is greater.
+Hence, programs will stop unexpectedly, and you will lose unsaved data.

 3. Reduced Stability

-As programs take longer to access their Registry entries, the occurrence of program freezes and restarts becomes more frequent.
+As programs take longer to access their Registry entries, program freezes, and restarts become more frequent.

 4. System Crash